 In this post, I’m going to run a side-by-side comparison of the default SEO features that the current and soon-to-be-released versions of the platform offer.

-Also, I’m going to review the functionality of the 1st Magento 2 SEO extension (to login and check the demo, enter: demo/ demo123) that was exclusively designed for the updated version.
+Also, I’m going to review the functionality of the 1st Magento 2 SEO extension that was exclusively designed for the updated version.